jmeile/JMMidiBassPedalController/README.md

   - Transpose: 0
   - Velocity: set whatever you want

   With those parameters, the first key on that keyboard will be 36 = C1.
-The keyboard map file with have the following equivalences: Q = C1, W = C#1, E = D1, and so on.
-Open the map file: Virtual_Keyboard_Map.xml and see the equivalences.
-Basically I'm only using the letters from Q to P (excluding Z and Y) and from A to K.
+You can find the keyboard map file equivalences [here ](#mapping-midi-notes-to-computer-keyboard-keys-on-virtual-midi-piano-keyboard)

   You may change other settings to fit your needs.